auth0/docs/nodeapi-tutorial.md

 @@includes.apinote@@

-Install the following package which will provide an express middleware that validates a JSON Web Token.
+Installing the following package will provide an Express middleware that validates a [JSON Web Token](jwt).

 	 npm install express-jwt